Roberta Reardon, Commissioner of Labor

 Education: Orville has a Masters of Business Administration and bachelor’s degree from SUNY Albany.

-Jill R. Archambault oversees the Office of General Counsel which provides legal advice to the Labor Commissioner and the diverse programs of the DOL.
-Counsel's Office coordinates the Department's legislative program, working with the Governor's Office and the Legislature on bills that will impact the Department and workers in the State.
+Jill oversees the Office of General Counsel which provides legal advice to the Labor Commissioner and the diverse programs within the Department of Labor.

 As the head of the communications team, Peter's mission is to promote the important work the DOL does for all of New York’s workers and businesses.